Burkina Faso: World Bank

 One of the main projects the World Bank is working on to reduce food insecurity in Burkina Faso is the Agricultural Productivity and Food Security Project.
 According to the World Bank, the objective of this project is to "improve the capacity of poor producers to increase food production and to ensure improved availability of food products in rural markets."
 The Agricultural Productivity and Food Security Project has three main parts.
-Its first component is to work towards the improvement of food production, including financing grants and providing 'voucher for work' programs for households who cannot pay their contribution in cash.
+Its first component is to work towards the improvement of food production, including financing grants and providing 'voucher for work' programs for households that cannot pay their contribution in cash.

 The project's next component involves improving the availability of food products, particularly in rural areas.
-This includes supporting the marketing of food products, and aims to strengthen the capabilities of stakeholders to control the variability of food products and supplies at local and national levels.
+This includes supporting the marketing of food products and aims to strengthen the capabilities of stakeholders to control the variability of food products and supplies at local and national levels.
 Lastly, the third component of this project focuses on institutional development and capacity building.
-Its goal is to reinforce the capacities of service providers and institutions who are specifically involved in project implementation.
+Its goal is to reinforce the capacities of service providers and institutions that are specifically involved in project implementation.
 The project's activities aim to build capacities of service providers, strengthen the capacity of food producer organizations, strengthen agricultural input supply delivery methods, and manage and evaluate project activities.

 The December 2018 report by the World Bank indicated that the poverty rate fell slightly between 2009 and 2014, from 46% to a still high 40.1%.
 The report provided this updated summary of the country's development challenges: "Burkina Faso remains vulnerable to climatic shocks related to changes in rainfall patterns and to fluctuations in the prices of its export commodities on world markets.
 Its economic and social development will, to some extent, be contingent on political stability in the country and the sub-regions, its openness to international trade, and export diversification".